 How Loud is Too Loud?

 Though people differ in their sensitivity to loud noise, generally speaking, noise may damage your hearing if you have to shout over it to be heard, if it hurts your ears, makes them ring, or if you are slightly deaf for a period of time after exposure to the noise.
+This can include but is not limited to hearing loss after a concert, construction work, the use of firearms, and even music from your phone or listening device.

 Most otologists agree that continual exposure to a noise that is 85 decibels or louder in intensity is dangerous.